SatcherInstitute/prototype/README.md

 where `upload_to_gcs_topic_name` and `gcs_landing_bucket` are the same as the terraform variables of the same name

+## Shared python code
+In order to easily share code between services, most python code should go in the `/python` directory.
+This directory is set up as a package via the `setup.py` file.
+Shared code should be put in sub-packages with an `__init__.py` file.
+If a new sub-package is added, update `setup.py` to specify the name of the sub-package via the `packages` arg.

+To work with the code locally, run `pip install ./python` from the root project directory.
+If your IDE complains about imports after changing code in `/python`, re-run `pip install ./python`.

+Note: the `/python` package has three root-level files that aren't necessary: `main.py`, `requirements.in`, and `requirements.txt`.
+These exist purely so the whole `/python` package can be deployed as a cloud function, in case people are relying on that for development/quick iteration.
+Due to limitations with cloud functions, these files have to exist directly in the root package.
+We should eventually remove these.

-## Python function dependencies
+## Python dependencies

-If a new dependency is needed while developing, from the module repository:
+When developing, if a new dependency is needed:
-1. Add it to requirements.in
+1. Add it to the `<service_directory>/requirements.in` file, where `<service_directory>` is the root-level directory for the service that needs the dependency.
+For example, dependencies needed for `run_ingestion` should go in `run_ingestion/requirements.in`
-2. Run  `pip-compile requirements.in`.
-This will generate a requirements.txt file
+2. Run `cd <service_directory>`, then `pip-compile requirements.in`.
+This will generate a `requirements.txt` file.
-3. Run `pip install -r requirements.txt`
+3. Run `pip install -r requirements.txt` to ensure your local environment has the dependencies.

-During development you can also just run `pip install new_dep`, but remember to add it to requirements.in and run `pip-compile requirements.in` before checking in code or deploying the function.
+During development you can also just run `pip install <new_dep>`, but remember to add it to `requirements.in` and run `pip-compile requirements.in` before checking in code or deploying the function.
 Note, you'll need to have followed the python environment setup described above [Python environment setup](#python-environment-setup) to complete these steps.

+If dependencies are needed for code that is shared between services, update the `requirements.in` and `requirements.txt` files in each of the services.
+We may later want to move to a different model, eg one `/python/requirements.in` file for all services, or one per `/python/<sub_package>`.
+These have tradeoffs like build complexity vs pulling in unnecessary deps, so for now just put deps in each service directly.

 ## Cloud Run local testing with an emulator